BoredHackerBlog/remotebrowserrunner/README.md

 - docker-compose.yaml - you can modify this to add gluetun container for VPN.
 Caddy port (entry to this network, default 8888) can be modified here too.
 Additionally, modify path to docker.sock, if you have rootless docker, your path may look similar to the default one.
 - app.py - This is where you can add more images. see https://fleet.linuxserver.io/ & https://hub.docker.com/u/kasmweb for other images, or build your own.
 You can also define CONTAINER_TIME_SECONDS to define when the container gets shut down and removed.
+CONTAINER_LIMIT can be defined to make sure only a certain amount of containers can be ran.
-- worker.py - browser container options can be modified in here. network should match the network caddy container is running in
+- worker.py - browser container options can be modified in here. network should match the network caddy container is running in (`docker network ls` should return network names)
 - Caddyfile - Basic auth & reverse proxy options can be modified here, if needed.

 ## Running